TheDataVirtuoso/HR--Employee-Attrition-Power-BI-Project/README.md

 Enable HR to better manage employee retention and address key issues affecting turnover.

-- AnalyzecTrends in Attrition and Job Satisfaction Examine how attrition rates and job satisfaction levels have changed over time.
+- Analyze Trends in Attrition and Job Satisfaction Examine how attrition rates and job satisfaction levels have changed over time.

 Identify patterns or trends in employee turnover and satisfaction.